binaryorange/ECC/README.md

 The reason I am doing this is to greatly improve the usefullness and reusability of the ClippedCamera node.

+# To stay updated and gleen details...
+...visit my blog where progress reports will be made in such a schedule as I see fit! https://binaryorangestudios.wordpress.com/

 # TODO, and coming up - instructions on how to use this node when it is officially released!
 Stay tuned!